As I often remind people, money is a tool.

 Challenging a scarcity fear means doing and trying things outside of one’s comfort zone.
 This often challenges the fear of the unknown.

 You can see why so many people stay trapped in the mental bubble of scarcity.
 Those are two big fears.
 Add in a lack of self-worth issue, and the person stays trapped in low-paying jobs.
 Or a rich person is the proverbial Scrooge who won’t spend an extra penny to help a beggar.
-Or some people try to give away all money in reaction to these issues and leave themselves impoverished.
+Or some people give away all money in reaction to these issues and leave themselves impoverished.

 These ego fears and issues distort a person’s perception of reality, leading to all kinds of unconscious decisions.

 For example, I have watched people say, “No” to even starting a job search when they’re qualified.
 I’ve watched people sandbag themselves with statements that something “isn’t conscious” or “doesn’t align with their purpose.”
-This sort of spiritual nonsense limits and imprisons a person.
-Very rarely is a person talking about working at a chemical weapons manufacturer.
-Most jobs are just…jobs.
-And this person will continue to struggle financially.

 Seeing where the ego stops you, says you’re not worthy of earning a certain amount of money, can’t do it, and so forth is your spiritual work.